 Bob will continue to work hard to earn the trust and confidence of our residents by being open minded, honest, transparent, and collaborative.
 “That’s how I’ve lived my life, and that’s how I served as a county commissioner and a healthcare executive,” says Bob.

 Being fiscally responsible is key.
 “Our task is to balance the budget and keep the tax burden reasonable while providing needed resources to move forward,” he says.
 “We must invest wisely in our future.”

-Throughout Bob’s tenure at ARMC, the hospital maintained a fiscally sound financial position with an operating budget twice that of Alamance County’s.
+Throughout Bob’s tenure at ARMC, the hospital maintained a fiscally sound financial position with a large and complex operating budget.